openvinotoolkit/open_model_zoo/models/public/index.md

 ## Background matting

+Background matting is a method of separating a foreground from a background in an image or video, wherein some pixels may belong to foreground as well as background, such pixels are called partial or mixed pixels.
+This distinguishes background matting from segmentation approaches where the result is a binary mask.

 | Model Name     | Implementation | OMZ Model Name                                         | Accuracy | GFlops  | mParams  |
 | -------------- | -------------- | ------------------------------------------------------ | -------- | ------- | -------- |
 | background-matting-mobilenetv2 | PyTorch\* | [background-matting-v2](./background-matting-mobilenetv2/README.md) | 4.32/1.0/2.48/2.7 | 6.7419 | 5.052 |